What Are Whales Doing With Rivian Automotive - Benzinga

 What The Experts Say On Rivian Automotive:

-- Wolfe Research has decided to maintain their Outperform rating on Rivian Automotive, which currently sits at a price target of $78.
+- Mizuho has decided to maintain their Buy rating on Rivian Automotive, which currently sits at a price target of $95.

-- Piper Sandler has decided to maintain their Overweight rating on Rivian Automotive, which currently sits at a price target of $130.
+- Wedbush has decided to maintain their Outperform rating on Rivian Automotive, which currently sits at a price target of $60.

 - RBC Capital has decided to maintain their Outperform rating on Rivian Automotive, which currently sits at a price target of $100.